$48.99 at Amazon

 Analysis and Test Results

-Most of these options do a passable job of cutting up kindling, it's the limbing and splitting work that elevates a handful above the rest.
+Most of these options do a passable job of cutting up kindling.
+It's the limbing and splitting work that elevates a handful above the rest.
 Keep reading to find out which axe is right for you.

 Balance and Accuracy

-The Gransfors Bruks Small Forest offers outstanding balance and is our favorite option in the test for accuracy oriented tasks like limbing logs or cutting down saplings (of invasive species only, don't worry).
+The Gransfors Bruks Small Forest offers outstanding balance and is our favorite option in the test for precise tasks like limbing logs or cutting down saplings (of invasive species only, don't worry).
 The Fiskars X11 is a close second.
-It's a little less light and lively and more ruthlessly efficient, which we totally appreciate.
+It's a little less light and lively and more ruthlessly efficient, which we appreciate.
 The hollow orange handle also helps absorb some of the vibrations, saving your forearms.

-This batch of camping axes does not excel at splitting rounds.
-Though all will shave kindling from pre-split wood, only the Fiskars is proficient at splitting it in the first place.
-That's what it's made to do after all, with the cutting edge curving up to a convex wedge by the cheek of the axe wedge.
-It works exceedingly well and was a welcome break from our testing consultant's normally massive splitting maul.
+Though all of these camping axes will shave kindling from ready-made firewood, only the three Fiskars options are proficient at splitting it in the first place.
+The X11 and the Norden were made for it, after all, with the cutting edge curving up to a convex wedge.
+They both work exceedingly well and are a welcome break from our testing consultant's normally massive splitting maul.

 Ease of Carrying

-The Husqvarna is a bit of a Frankenstein.
-Though the hand-forged axe head will likely last through the ages, it's hard to say how well it will hold on to its wooden handle in the long term.
+The Estwing forges its axe from a single piece of steel in the U.S. We don't see it failing anytime soon.
 The Kershaw and Gerber handles seem similarly well-anchored to their steel axe heads, but time shall tell.
 The streamlined MTech and Schrade axes leave little to break, while the multiple connection points on the SOG give us pause.

 — Clark Tate